PharaohTools/ptvirtualize/README.md

  # create a directory, or use a current web project as your new Pharaoh project
  mkdir /var/www/my-test-project && cd /var/www/my-test-project

- # install virtualbox if you don't already have it
+ # install virtualbox if you don't already have it (ideally with the guest additions iso)
- sudo cleopatra virtualbox install --yes --guess
+ sudo cleopatra virtualbox install --yes --guess --with-guest-additions

+ # add a default Cleopatra Configuration Management Autopilot file for
+ sudo cleopatra cleofy install-generic-autopilots --yes --guess --template-group=phlagrant

  # flirtify
- phlagrant flirt now --template-type=tiny-php
+ phlagrant flirt now --template-group=default-php

  # install, configure and start the virtual machine
  phlagrant up now

-That's it! you can sit back while Phlagrant creates your virtual machine environment for you
+That's it! you can sit back while Phlagrant creates your virtual machine environment for you.
+All of your system, network and shared directory configuration for the Virtual Machine.

 ## Available Commands: